FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_administrativeRoles/r_st_predefined_administrative_roles.md

 }The following administrative roles are predefined:

 -   **Master Administrator** – Access to all menus, tabs, and pages of the Administration Tool.
 Cannot be modified.
 -   **Database Administrator** – Access to the *Database Settings* page only.
-Access to the *Setup Oracle* page is not included when <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> is running on the embedded database.
+Access to the *Setup Oracle* page is not included when {{< SecureTransport/componentshortname >}} is running on the embedded database.
 Only the `dbsetup` administrator can have this role.
 Information is maintained in the file system so that `dbsetup` can log in to the Administration Tool when the database is not running.
 Cannot be modified.
--   **Setup Administrator** – Access through the custom **Configure** menu to pages required to perform the post-installation tasks and setup operations described in the <span class="redirect_st_gs" cshid="gs" data-version="5.3.5">*<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Getting Started Guide*</span>.
+-   **Setup Administrator** – Access through the custom **Configure** menu to pages required to perform the post-installation tasks and setup operations described in the .
 Cannot be modified.
 -   **Account Manager** – Access restricted to the *User Accounts*, **Unlicensed User Accounts*, Service Accounts*, *Templates*, and *Business Units* pages on the **Accounts** menu and all pages on the **Access** menu.
 -   **Application Manager** – Access restricted to the pages on the **Service Accounts** and **Applications** menus.
 -   **Delegated Administrator** – Configurable access to menus and data based on the function the administrator has within an organization.
 This administrator type is created by a master administrator or a parent delegated administrator.

-The following table illustrates the access rights and restrictions of the default restriction levels for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> administrators.
+The following table illustrates the access rights and restrictions of the default restriction levels for {{< SecureTransport/componentshortname  >}} administrators.
 You can modify the access rights for the Account Manager, Application Manager, and Delegated Administrator roles:

 <table>
    <thead>